terraform-linters/setup-tflint/README.md

 ### `checksums`

-**Optional** A newline-separated list of expected SHA256 hashes of the downloaded TFLint binary.
-If provided, the action will verify the binary’s hash matches one of these hashes before proceeding.
+**Optional** A newline-delimited list of valid checksums (SHA256 hashes) for the downloaded TFLint binary.
+When set, the action will verify the binary’s matches one of these checksums before proceeding.

-This helps ensure the downloaded binary remains unaltered by verifying that its hash matches an expected value, thereby guaranteeing immutability.
-Allowing multiple hashes enables compatibility across multiple platforms, architectures, or operating systems (e.g., macOS, Linux, Windows), each of which may produce a unique hash for the same version.
+This ensures that the downloaded binary for a given version is a known build.
+If your job runs in multiple operating systems or architectures, include appropriate checksums for all of them.

-**Note:** **Checksums ensure only immutability**—that the downloaded binary has not been altered since the checksum was generated.
-They do not verify integrity, trust, attribution, or authenticity.
-Users are advised to verify the binary's source and authenticity independently, using methods such as [GitHub’s Artifact Attestations](https://github.com/terraform-linters/tflint?tab=readme-ov-file#github-cli-recommended) or [cosign](https://github.com/terraform-linters/tflint?tab=readme-ov-file#cosign), before pinning hashes in workflows to ensure that only approved binaries are used.
+**Note:** Checksums ensure _immutability_, but do not verify integrity.
+To prove that checksums come from a known build in TFLint's official repository, use [GitHub’s Artifact Attestations](https://github.com/terraform-linters/tflint?tab=readme-ov-file#github-cli-recommended) or [cosign](https://github.com/terraform-linters/tflint?tab=readme-ov-file#cosign).

 ### `github_token`